TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/PreviewRenderer.rst

 Table has a :php:`subtype_value_field` setting
 ----------------------------------------------

-If your table and field have a :php:`subtype_value_field` TCA setting (like :sql:`tt_content.list_type`) and you want to register a preview renderer that applies only when that value is selected (for example, when a certain plugin type is selected and you can not match it with the "type" of the record alone):
+If your table and field have a :ref:`subtype_value_field <types-properties-subtype-value-field>` TCA setting (like :sql:`tt_content.list_type`) and you want to register a preview renderer that applies only when that value is selected (for example, when a certain plugin type is selected and you can not match it with the type of the record alone):

 ..  code-block:: php